 MBCx lets you instantly prioritize O&M per campus, building, and/or device level

 MBCx provides the opportunity to improve operational efficiency by reducing the time needed to identify issues and helping to develop work orders in a fraction of time.
 The facility manager at the community college that I met with could benefit from saving at least two hours per day (25%).
-When more complex issues are identified, MBCx can often save up to eight hours of troubleshooting time by eliminating the need to run trend reports and convert into Excel PowerPivot files to complete trend analysis.
+When more complex issues are identified, MBCx can often save up to eight hours of troubleshooting time by eliminating the need to run trend reports and convert them into Excel PowerPivot files to complete trend analysis.
 In addition, many issues can be identified remotely through analytics reducing visual inspections that may be delayed due to space occupancy or be time intensive due to accessibility (such as requiring a lift to get to equipment located above high ceilings).

-All told, this could improve operational efficiency of the facility manager by nearly $40,000 per year, and that does not include the additional system performance improvements that can be made with the two hours per day the facility manager now has back.
+All told, this could improve the operational efficiency of the facility manager by nearly $40,000 per year, and that does not include the additional system performance improvements that can be made with the two hours per day the facility manager now has back.
 By focusing on those buildings that need the most attention first, the facility manager can gradually get systems operating closer to original designed efficiency (reducing wasted energy costs), allowing the O&M staff to actually maintain their facilities, rather than simply chasing hot and cold calls.

 While the value of MBCx is often presented as energy savings, in reality, the true value of MBCx is much more than saving energy.
 Implementation of MBCx has the potential to save facility managers over 25% in operational efficiency.